Pinafore/karl-flashcards-web-app/README.md

 and check all the corresponding available URLs in the section at the end.

+## Working with Celeryworker in Dev
+If you make changes to `backend/app/app/worker.py` (which contains celery tasks), you have to restart the celeryworker `docker compose restart celeryworker`.

 ## Database Back Ups
 The following backup script identifies the docker container and performs a backup, naming it using the current timestamp.